Skip to main content

 3. Style the header

-5. Style the sections
+5. Style the message bubbles and form

 Exercise 3: Add Interactivity